Hina28-art/Job-Portal/README.md

 # Job-Portal
-This project serves as an easy-to-understand setup for beginners , providing a base foundation in Spring Boot , MVC &amp; hibernate.
+This project serves as a comprehensive introduction by providing a foundational framework in Spring Boot, MVC, and Hibernate.
+It includes features such as adding jobs, viewing all available jobs, and managing job details, allowing users to interact with a simple yet effective job management system while learning core concepts of web application development.

 # Workflow